Ahlfeldt/GRID-toolkit/README.md

 - **[AABPL-toolkit](https://github.com/Ahlfeldt/AABPL-toolkit)** — provides global city-level grids with employment and population data.
 - **[MRRH-toolkit](https://github.com/Ahlfeldt/MRRH-toolkit)** — implements general equilibrium spatial counterfactuals based on grid-level data.

+Notice that the merge is based on a spatial join.
+It does not use areal interpolation techniques.
+This works well and fast when the input spatial units are small, such as the grid cells from the **[AABPL-toolkit](https://github.com/Ahlfeldt/AABPL-toolkit)**.
+With much larger spatial units in the input shapefiles, an areal interpolation-based procedure will is advised.

 ---

 ## Structure